nguyenjpus/linux/_posts/2025-09/2025-09-08-Multi-Partition-MBR-Setup-and-Recovery.markdown

-# Scenario 2: Multi-Partition MBR Setup and Recovery
+# Multi-Partition MBR Setup and Recovery (a complicated case for "testdisk" utility)

 ## Objective